-Kaiser Foundation Health Plan, Inc. - Hawaii Domestic Partner amendment
+Kaiser Foundation Health Plan, Inc. - Hawaii Domestic Partner Amendment

-This amendment is part of the Guide to Your Health Plan (Guide) or Kaiser Permanente Senior Advantage Evidence of Coverage to which it is attached.
+This amendment is part of the Guide to Your Health Plan (Guide) to which it is attached.

 For the Guide, this amendment becomes part of Chapter 6: Membership Information, Family Dependents section.
-The provisions of this Guide and the Evidence of Coverage (EOC) apply to this amendment, but may not apply to Kaiser Permanente Senior Advantage.
+The provisions of this Guide and the Evidence of Coverage (EOC) apply to this amendment, and does not apply to Kaiser Permanente Senior Advantage.